 Set in the dramatic beauty of coastal Snowdonia, Barmouth sits on the northern side of the stunning Mawddach Estuary, sheltered by the Rhinog Mountains and the Cadair Idris Range.

 The Walking Festival has been developed with the aim of encouraging visitors to explore these magnificent surroundings on foot – in the company of keen, experienced and knowledgeable local guides.
 Historians and naturalists lead some walks and expert advice has been taken to ensure a safe, interesting and varied programme.

 - GRADE A++: Extremely Hard – For Experienced Walkers Only

 - GRADE C: Easier

 Grades, distances, times and heights are provided for guidance only and to help you select walks suited to your abilities.
 If in any doubt seek advice before booking.
-More detailed descriptions of each of the walks is available on our website or Facebook page.
+More detailed descriptions of each of the walks is available on our website.

 NOTE: As a minimum – Stout walking footwear (made for mountain walks) and waterproof jacket & trousers, warm clothing, gloves, warm head wear, all of which should be suitable for changes in the weather, are required for all walks, regardless of their grade.
 Food and Drink

 What’s the Cost?

 On a per person, per walk, per day basis

 Pre-booking is essential as places are limited to 10 people in 2021 to help maintain social distancing when travelling and at registration.